Skip to main content

 3. In the search bar at the top of the page, search for "Server General."

-5. On the PostgreSQL Armored by SG product page, click the "Launch" button.
+5. On the Armored PostgreSQL product page, click the "Launch" button.

 6. Configure the virtual machine template using the provided information: